JanMarvin/ox2-book/README.md

 It contains

-* the basic manual
+-   the basic manual
-* the charts manual
+-   the charts manual
-* the style manual
+-   the style manual
-* the formulas manual
+-   the formulas manual
-* conditional formatting
+-   conditional formatting

 To be added

-* New features:
+-   New features:
-  * Sparklines
-  * Missing conditional formatting
-  * Themes
+    -   Themes
-  * fmt_txt()
-  * named cell styles
-  * pivot tables
+    -   pivot tables
-  * copying cells
+    -   copying cells
-  * hms and labels
+    -   hms and labels

-* Nice to have
+-   Nice to have
-  * cloning worksheets
+    -   cloning worksheets
-  * locking workbooks, cells etc.
+    -   locking workbooks, cells etc.
+    -   freezing
+    -   data validation
-  * Custom `openxlsx2` extensions
+    -   Custom `openxlsx2` extensions
-  * Various options
+    -   Various options
-  * custom table styles
-  * more on pipes and chaining
-  * Hidden gems from disscussions
+    -   Hidden gems from disscussions